Perspectives: new leadership for Canadian Hydro

 When I started working as CHA president in June, I was immediately struck by the dynamism, passion, and commitment of the people involved at all levels of the organization, from the board to our membership and network of partners.

 It's easy to be passionate about hydropower.
 It is a clean, renewable, and highly efficient energy source.
-Hydropower enjoys a rich history in Canada, where it has evolved and constantly improved over time.
+Hydropower enjoys a rich history in Canada, where energy superpower aspirations have evolved and constantly improved over time.
 It has a solid reputation for being affordable and reliable and is credited with helping to lay the foundation for much of the country's industrialization and overall high quality of life.

 To this day, the hydropower industry refuses to sit back and watch the river flow by; it continues to reach for new horizons – such as ocean, tidal, and hydrokinetic power – and to innovate with technologies such as fish-friendly turbines and fish ladders.

-CHA's greatest achievement over the past decade has been to assemble industry players from across a vast and diverse nation to work together and promote hydropower.
+CHA's greatest achievement over the past decade, as highlighted in the 10th anniversary booklet released by CHA, has been to assemble industry players from across a vast and diverse nation to work together and promote hydropower.
 It's the strength of one voice relaying a simple yet powerful message: more hydropower to meet our energy needs.

 The time has never been better to land our message.
-Climate change, access to water, and security of energy supply are all issues that can be positively addressed by hydropower.
+Climate change, as shown by hydropower's ability to fight global warming across jurisdictions, access to water, and security of energy supply are all issues that can be positively addressed by hydropower.
 This good news gets better.
 There is an abundance of hydropower that still can be developed, and it can be done with respect for the environment and in collaboration with aboriginal people and local communities.

-In fact, two-thirds of the economically viable potential in the world has yet to be tapped.
+In fact, two-thirds of the economically viable potential in the world has yet to be tapped, including repowering old dams in many regions.
 In Canada alone, more than 163,000 MW of technical potential remains, which is more than twice our current capacity of 70,000 MW.
 This is quite impressive when you consider that Canada already is one of the world's largest producers of electricity using hydropower.
 Clearly, there is a lot left to do.

 Over the coming months, I propose to focus on three main hydropower issues in Canada: